The two RV Gypsies: Full-Time RVers

 Chapman Falls

-Below: The two RV Gypsies looked through the trees to get their first look at Chapman Falls.
+Below: The two RV Gypsies looked through the trees to get a look at Chapman Falls.

 Chapman Falls thru the trees